The Oracle, Reading: History

 Hammerson's strategy was to create a combination of big-name retailers at the new centre, including a number of international retail banners fairly new to Britain.
-The merchandise mix has strong emphasis on fashion and is slightly higher-end than the average for Reading's main street shops.
+The merchandise mix had a strong emphasis on fashion and is slightly higher-end than the average for Reading's main street shops.
 Peter Cole, the development director for Hammerson said "We were looking to bring in a retail mix that would enhance what was already there – we wanted to get the right caliber retailers to suit the slightly higher-end shopping demographic of the area."

 The main shopping malls comprising phase I of The Oracle were opened in September 1999, followed in November by the Riverside restaurants, pubs and cinema that made up phase II.
 Once phase I was complete, the way was open to relocate the Debenhams department store from its previous location on Broad Street into the centre.
 This in turn allowed for the redevelopment of the old Debenhams site as phase III of The Oracle, linked to phase I by a bridge over Minster Street.
 Phase III provided The Oracle with a direct link to Broad Street, and was opened in May 2000 by The Princess Royal.

 Stores and facilities

-The centre contains 90 shops, including department stores from the Next plc (136000 sqft) and House of Fraser (150000 sqft) chains.
+The centre contains 90 shops, including department stores from Next plc (136000 sqft) and House of Fraser (150000 sqft) chains.
 A third and larger department store, John Lewis & Partners (formerly Heelas) is adjacent to the Minster Street entrance but not part of the centre itself.
 There are also 22 restaurants, cafés and bars along the riverside of the Kennet, and an 11-screen Vue cinema.
 The Oracle increases Reading's retail footage by one third, and it has attracted some retailers who would otherwise not have located in Reading.

-The Oracle Riverside area, with its restaurants and bars, spans the Brewery Gut, a particularly narrow stretch of the River Kennet.
+The Oracle Riverside area, with its restaurants and bars, spans Brewery Gut, a particularly narrow stretch of the River Kennet.
 The layout allows space for outdoor tables, and there is granite stadium-style seating.
-Two bridges have been installed spanning the Kennet—Cooks Bridge, a straight footbridge which links The Riverside Car Park to House of Fraser, and Delphi Bridge, an ellipse bridge giving access from the Vue cinema to Debenhams.
+Two bridges have been installed spanning the Kennet—Cooks Bridge, a straight footbridge which links The Riverside Car Park to House of Fraser, and Delphi Bridge, an ellipse bridge providing access from the Vue cinema to Debenhams.

-The Free Form Arts Trust were appointed as the arts agency with responsibility for the appointment and contractual arrangements with artists.
-Specially commissioned artworks include the Crystal Beacon, a reflective translucent prism by Welsh artist John Gingell that tops off the multistory car park.
+The Free Form Arts Trust were appointed as the arts agency, with responsibility for the appointment and contractual arrangements with artists.
+Specially commissioned artworks include the Crystal Beacon, a reflective translucent prism by Welsh artist John Gingell that tops off the multistorey car park.

 The overall centre design concept was created by Haskoll & Co., London.
 They were called in to design a "retail for leisure" concept, linking the site to a heritage trail around the town.

-The Oracle also provides two large car parks providing 2300 spaces.
-In line with other car parks in central Reading, charges are comparatively high, especially for long term parkers.
+The Oracle also provides two large car parks providing 2,300 spaces.